yafig/spec/frontend.md

 7. Profile page at `/me` path
 8. Search page at `/search` path

-How the frontend works:
+Frontend specs:
-- Jamstack approach where each operation must perform API requests to the API server
+- **Jamstack** approach where each operation on the site will perform API requests to the API endpoints
 - The frontend must be able to be served from CDN and/or Object Storage.